functional-architecture/functional-architecture.github.io/events/funarch-2023/index.md

 source code to object code, through multiple intermediate repre- sentations.
 The existence of different representations of the same program presents challenges both for code maintenance and in terms of architecture.
-The types used to capture programs at multi- ple stages may be similar but not interchangeable, leading to code duplication.
+The types used to capture programs at multiple stages may be similar but not interchangeable, leading to code duplication.
 Methods to alleviate such duplication often lead to violations of software engineering principles of abstraction and encapsulation.
-This pearl discusses a design pattern where an alge- braic data type (ADT) is extended with an argument type function that is applied to every component of the ADT.
-The resulting para- metric type can be instantiated with multiple type functions, each providing a different feature.
+This pearl discusses a design pattern where an algebraic data type (ADT) is extended with an argument type function that is applied to every component of the ADT.
+The resulting parametric type can be instantiated with multiple type functions, each providing a different feature.
 We demonstrate the versatility of this pattern by capturing notions of traceability and error recovery, and demonstrate